Oh no! We may not fully support the browser or device software you are using !

 - Extensions to pay

 - Temporary payment deferral called currently not collectible status (if you are in financial hardship)

 - An OIC to settle your tax bill for less than you owe (if you are in financial hardship)

 Get more help

-For assistance creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.
+For help creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see how we can help you.